Every beginner grower needs to know this

 This is another easy-to-use system.
 It works like a DWC system insofar as it uses a material such as a length of rope through a PVC tube.
 You pull the solution up the line and place it in the tray.
 With the wick system, you don’t need to bring the water to the plants.
 Although it may not result in plants that grow as quickly as they would with more complex systems, it is the ideal way to learn hydroponics through practice.

-While there is a wide range of growing mediums, three of them stand out.
+While there is a wide range of growing mediums, five of them stand out.
 Please note that each option varies in its ability to retain water and allow oxygen in.

-Although they are light enough to work with easily, clay pellets are still sturdy enough to support marijuana plants – and they are reusable!
+Although they are light enough to work with efficiently, clay pellets are still sturdy enough to support marijuana plants, and they are reusable!
 They wick moisture up to the roots and enable oxygen to flow through due to the size.

 This is a more environmentally-friendly option than Rockwool because these fibers come from waste products.
 As well as retaining moisture and allowing in more oxygen than Rockwool, coconut fibers contain hormones that keep infection and disease at bay.